Chemelion/klayout/macbuild/ReadMe.md

 In this section, the actual file names and directory names are those obtained on macOS Catalina.<br>
 On different OS, those names differ accordingly.

+Note:  once you establish working versions of qt5, homebrew, and python, builds like `./build4mac.py -q qt5macports -r mp27 -p mp38` will take substantial amounds of time (> 1 hr).

 ### 6A.
 Standard build using the OS-bundled Ruby and Python
 1. Invoke **`build4mac.py`** with the default options:
 ```